 - “I did everything to save my marriage” (I didn’t know about his 2-year affair, which he was still in when he forced himself into my home, saying he’d left his wife for me, and I couldn’t refuse him and make him homeless.
 So we weren’t even going out together.
 He was just a friend through work!)

 - “I know how wonderful it can be when two people truly love each other share the same goals.”

-- Various graphic statements regarding my anatomy.
+- The narcissist made various graphic statements regarding my anatomy.

-- It could have been anyone, but no, it was me, and no one else who was the perfect one for him.
+- It could have been anyone, but no, it was me and no one else who was the perfect one for him.

 - He knew I was his soulmate.

 - He knew from the first time he saw me that I was the one for him.